modestyachts/ARS/README.md

 python code/ars.py
 ```

-All arguments passed into ARS are optional and can be modified to train other environments, or use different hyperparameters.
+All arguments passed into ARS are optional and can be modified to train other environments or use different hyperparameters.
 For example, to train a policy for Humanoid-v1, execute the following command:

 ```